eoscafe/eos-debug/new-node.md

 make install
 ```

+Master branch may have breaking changes, if you want a more stable version, you can use `git checkout dawn-v3.0.0
+` or `git checkout DAWN-2018-04-23-ALPHA`.
 If EOS built with no errors, then you may skip the **Build Error** step.

 ### Build error